Skin Cancer Screening

 Following the screening, participants received a list of providers and were asked to schedule an appointment with a provider of their choice, as a follow-up to the recommendations given during the screening.

-The next skin cancer screening will announced in early 2018.
+The next skin cancer screening will be announced in early 2019.